 (1) "Barrel" shall mean a volumetric measure equal to 42 gallons.

-(2) "Bureau of Mines Publication" shall mean a publication entitled "Mineral Industry Surveys" issued by the Department of Interior, Bureau of Mines, in December 1976.
+(2) "Bureau of Mines Publication" shall mean a publication enti-

 (3) "Petroleum Products" shall mean only those petroleum products which are subject to assessments under Section 4 of Chapter 813, Oregon Laws 1977.
 These products include: